Exawind/exawind-manager/docs/index.rst

 Developing Code Within a Project
 --------------------------------

-When building with Spack by default such as when using the ``deploy.py`` script, Spack downloads the code, builds it, installs it, and then removes the temporary files from building.
-Spack also has features for source code development that are very efficient.
-When developing code using Spack, we use "develop specs" to tell Spack where our source code is for the package(s) we are developing and Spack will also keep the code and build objects so it can do iterative builds and only compile files that have changed since the last compilation.
+When building with Spack by default such as when using the ``deploy.py`` script, Spack downloads the code, builds it, installs it, and then removes the temporary build files after the package install phase.
+However, Spack also has features for source code development that are very efficient.
+When developing code using Spack, we use "develop specs" to tell Spack where our source code is for the package(s) we are developing.
+Spack will also keep the code and build objects so it can do iterative builds and only compile files that have changed since the last compilation.

 Source code development works best with packages that use the CMake build system.
 This is because CMake is designed to be built out of source, when build systems like Autotools are typically built in source.
-Spack has built-in compatibility with CMake build directories where Spack places a hash on the build directories.
+Spack has built-in compatibility with CMake build directories where Spack places a hash on the build directories and are mapped to each spec.
 This allows for multiple specs to be built simultaneously in a Spack environment and not cause conflicts in the build directory like Autotools packages can.

 For our example, we will choose to develop an Exawind package with less dependencies, which is the `AMR-Wind <https://github.com/Exawind/amr-wind>`_ application.
 To do so we will use Spack-Manager's ``quick-create-dev`` shortcut command which creates an environment with develop specs and clones or unpacks the code.
 Then it activates the environment it created: